OROY97/CIND820-OR/README.md

 > insert link of file here

-Characteristics columns was brought to three values of interest -Cancer incidence (age-standardized rate per 100,000 population) -Cancer incidence (rate per 100,00 population)
+Characteristics columns was brought to three values of interest

+1. Cancer incidence (age-standardized rate per 100,000 population)
+2. Cancer incidence (rate per 100,00 population)
--Number of new cancer cases
+3. Number of new cancer cases

-Spread table so that these characteristic values belonged in their own column
+Spread table so that these characteristics and their values belong in their own column
 >insert link or file here